National University of Singapore: Public Policy

-The University Scholars Programme (USP) was an undergraduate academic programme established in 2001 in NUS, which comprised a compulsory general education programme.
-USP admitted 240 undergraduates annually.
-USP students resided in Cinnamon College at the NUS University Town.

 Yale-NUS College

-The Yale-NUS College is a liberal arts college in Singapore established in August 2013 as a joint project of Yale University and the National University of Singapore.
-It is an autonomous college within NUS, allowing it greater freedom to develop its own policies while tapping on the existing facilities and resources of the main university.
-Students who graduate receive a degree awarded by NUS.
+The Yale-NUS College was a liberal arts college in Singapore established in August 2013 as a joint project of Yale University and the National University of Singapore.
+It was an autonomous college within NUS, allowing it greater freedom to develop its own policies while tapping on the existing facilities and resources of the main university.
+Students who graduated received a degree awarded by NUS.
 Pericles Lewis, a former professor at Yale, was appointed as the founding president in 2012.

-In August 2021, NUS announced that it was going to merge Yale-NUS College with the University Scholars Programme to form a new honours college, NUS College, by 2025 The merger marks the dissolution of NUS's partnership with Yale University.
-The last class of Yale-NUS College students were those admitted in 2021, following which Yale-NUS would operate for several years until all of its students have graduated.
+In August 2021, NUS announced that it was going to merge Yale-NUS College with the University Scholars Programme to form a new honours college, NUS College, by 2025.
+The merger marked the dissolution of NUS' partnership with Yale University.
+The last class of Yale-NUS College students were admitted in 2021, following which Yale-NUS operated until 2025.

 Teaching centres

 NUS has a variety of teaching centres including: